Clarinet: Classical

+Chamber music featuring the clarinet became increasingly diverse.
+The instrument appears in the works of Franz Schubert (Octet), Felix Mendelssohn (sonata with piano), Robert Schumann (Phantasiestücke for clarinet and piano, Märchenerzählungen with piano and viola), and Johannes Brahms (two sonatas, the Trio with cello and piano and the Clarinet Quintet for Clarinet in A and string quartet).
+Carl Maria von Weber wrote several major works for the clarinet, including the Clarinet Concerto No. 1 in F minor, the Clarinet Concerto No. 2 in E flat major, and the Grand Duo Concertant for clarinet and piano.
+However, from 1830 until 1900 "no major composer wrote a clarinet concerto, and the few concertos written for the instrument in this time period have not found a secure place in the repertoire".

+The clarinet is used frequently in 20th- and 21st-century classical music.
+It embodies the cat in Peter and the Wolf by Sergei Prokofiev, and the symphonies of Shostakovich "provide a veritable compendium of writing for all members of the orchestral clarinet family; for him the instruments provided a toolkit for the expression of the deepest tragedy as well as the sharpest satire".
+Significant pieces for unaccompanied clarinet include Three Pieces (1919) by Igor Stravinsky and "L'abîme des oiseaux" from the Quatuor pour la fin du temps (1941) by Olivier Messiaen.
+Concertos with orchestral accompaniment from this period include those by Carl Nielsen and Aaron Copland.
+Sonatas were composed by Felix Draeseke, Max Reger, Arnold Bax, John Ireland, Francis Poulenc, Leonard Bernstein, and Paul Hindemith.
+Notable chamber works include Four Pieces by Alban Berg, Contrastes with violin and piano by Béla Bartók, The Soldier's Tale by Stravinsky, and the Suite for clarinet, violin and piano by Darius Milhaud.

 Jazz

 The clarinet was a central instrument in jazz, beginning with early jazz players in the 1910s.
 It remained a signature instrument of the genre through much of the big band era into the 1940s.
-American players Alphonse Picou, Larry Shields, Jimmie Noone, Johnny Dodds, and Sidney Bechet were all prominent early jazz clarinet players.
+One of the most recognizable clarinet excerpts is the virtuoso glissando that introduces the 1924 Rhapsody in Blue by George Gershwin.
 Swing performers such as Benny Goodman and Artie Shaw rose to prominence in the late 1930s.

 Beginning in the 1940s, the clarinet faded from its prominent position in jazz.
 By that time, an interest in Dixieland, a revival of traditional New Orleans jazz, had begun.
 Pete Fountain was one of the best known performers in this genre.
 The clarinet's place in the jazz ensemble was usurped by the saxophone, which projects a more powerful sound and uses a less complicated fingering system.
 The clarinet did not entirely disappear from jazz—prominent players since the 1950s include Stan Hasselgård, Jimmy Giuffre, Eric Dolphy (on bass clarinet), Perry Robinson, and John Carter.
 In the US, the prominent players on the instrument since the 1980s have included Eddie Daniels, Don Byron, Marty Ehrlich, Ken Peplowski, and others playing in both traditional and contemporary styles.